ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ### IAM service-to-service authorizations
 {: #fs-vpc-iam-s2sauth}

 You can use the {{site.data.keyword.iamshort}} (IAM) to create or remove an authorization that grants one service access to another service.
-For {{site.data.keyword.block_storage_is_short}}, you need to create service-to-service authorization for configuring customer-managed encryption, cross-regional replication, cross-account access, and backups.
+For {{site.data.keyword.filestorage_vpc_short}}, you need to create service-to-service authorization for configuring customer-managed encryption, cross-regional replication, cross-account access, and backups.
 For more information, see [Establishing service-to-service authorizations](/docs/vpc?topic=vpc-file-s2s-auth).

 ### Context-based restrictions
 {: #fs-vpc-cbr}